Module 7.4: AKS Storage, Observability & Scaling

 The data scientists should switch their StorageClass to use Azure Files with the NFS protocol, which avoids the authentication overhead and Windows-centric design of SMB.
 NFS on Azure Files Premium provides significantly higher throughput for Linux-based workloads like machine learning containers.
 Furthermore, they must add the nconnect=4 (or up to 16) setting in their StorageClass mount options.
 By default, an NFS mount uses a single TCP connection that tops out at around 300-400 MB/s due to TCP window limits; nconnect opens multiple parallel TCP connections to the storage account, multiplying the throughput and drastically reducing data load times.

 4. Scenario: An e-commerce backend uses standard HPA (CPU/Memory) to scale its order processing workers.
 During a flash sale, 10,000 orders hit the Azure Service Bus queue in seconds.
-The workers process them so quickly that their CPU never exceeds 40%, so the HPA never scales them up, resulting in a 2-hour processing backlog.
+The workers process them so efficiently that their CPU stays below the HPA threshold, so the HPA does not scale them up fast enough, resulting in a 2-hour processing backlog.
 How would KEDA fundamentally change how this scaling decision is made?

 The standard HPA is entirely blind to external business metrics like queue depth, relying solely on lagging infrastructure metrics like CPU utilization which may not correlate with the actual backlog.
 KEDA replaces this paradigm by connecting directly to the Azure Service Bus API and reading the exact number of pending messages waiting to be processed.
 Instead of waiting for CPU to spike, KEDA can be configured to instantly provision one worker pod for every 50 messages in the queue.
 This event-driven approach ensures the deployment scales out preemptively the moment the queue begins to fill, processing the 10,000 orders in minutes rather than hours, and then safely scaling back down to zero when the queue is empty.